 Nothing in this policy will restrict the PHA, owner or manager's right to terminate tenancy for lease violations by a resident who claims VAWA as a defense if it is determined by the PHA, owner or manager that such a claim is not credible.
-Nothing in this policy will restrict the PHA's right to terminate tenancy if the resident: (a) allows a perpetrator to violate a court order relating to the act or acts of violence; or (b) if the resident voluntarily allows a perpetrator who has been barred from PHA property to come onto PHA property, including but not limited to the his or her unit or any other area under his or her control.
+Nothing in this policy will restrict the PHA's right to terminate tenancy if the resident: (a) allows a perpetrator to violate a court order relating to the act or acts of violence; or (b) if the resident voluntarily allows a perpetrator who has been barred from PHA property to come onto PHA property, including but not limited to their unit or any other area under their control.